-With a longing to see both churches grow across all ages and a clear vision to further spiritual depth and to bring inspiration to both parishes in a time of change the new Vicar of the joint benefice, ably supported by a dedicated lay and clergy team, will nurture and support congregations and reach out into the community of these two semi-rural parishes.
+With a longing to see All Saints Catherington and St James Clanfield grow across all ages, with a clear vision to further spiritual depth and to bring inspiration to both parishes in a time of change the new Vicar of the joint benefice will nurture and support congregations and reach out into the community of these two semi-rural parishes.
+He or she will be ably supported by a dedicated lay and clergy team.

-We are also seeking a Vicar for the United Benefice of Blendworth, Chalton and Idsworth and for the Benefice of Rowlands Castle and we are looking at possible ways by which all parishes would be open to exploring working together with their new clergy team when in post.
+The new Vicar will also closely work with the incumbent for the United Benefice of Blendworth, Chalton and Idsworth and for the Benefice of Rowlands Castle, exploring ways by which all parishes could be working together.
 This would be supported by a new House for Duty Associate Minister, whose duties will be shared across all the above parishes.

-We therefore recommend that you also look at the Portsmouth Diocese adverts for the Vicar for the United Benefice of Blendworth, Holy Trinity with Chalton, St Michael and Idsworth, St Hubert and our advert for the House for Duty post and the parish profiles and documents that accompany both adverts.
+We therefore recommend that you also look at the parish profiles for the United Benefice of Blendworth, Holy Trinity with Chalton, St Michael and Idsworth, St Hubert and St John's Rowlands Castle.

 All Saints Church is central in the life of the village of Catherington with its school work and many activities in the community and there is great potential for God's work in the parish to rejuvenate faith and the church building to attract new members to the congregation.